 Persistent Truncus Arteriosus

-Diagnosis is suspected based on findings during a doctor's examination of the newborn, including characteristic heart murmurs and bounding (strong throbbing) pulses.
+Doctors suspect the diagnosis based on findings during their examination of the newborn, including characteristic heart murmurs and bounding (strong throbbing) pulses.
 A heart murmur is a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures.

 When a conduit is placed during early infancy, its size becomes inadequate as children grow, and additional surgery is needed to enlarge the conduit.

-Some children need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract).
+After surgical repair, affected children need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract).
 These antibiotics are used to prevent a serious heart infection called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .